Mini-Minimax Uncertainty Quantification for Emulators: Abstract

 \section{Abstract}

-Consider approximating a function $f$ by an \emph{emulator} $\hat{f}$ based on $n$ observations of $f$.
+Consider approximating a ``black box'' function $f$ by an \emph{emulator} $\hat{f}$ based on $n$ noiseless observations of $f$.
 Let $w$ be a point in the domain of $f$.
-The \emph{potential error} of $\hat{f}$ at $w$ is the supremum of $|\hat{f}(w) - g(w)|$ among functions $g$ that satisfy all constraints $f$ is known to satisfy.
-The supremum over $w$ of the potential error is the \emph{maximum potential error} of $\hat{f}$.
-Suppose $f$ is in a known class of regular functions.
-Consider the set $\F$ of all functions in that class that agree with the $n$ observations and are globally no less regular than those observations require $f$ to be.
-We find a lower bound on the potential error of any emulator over $f\in\F$.
-This is the mini-minimax uncertainty.
-Its maximum over $w$ lower-bounds the maximum potential error of any $\hat{f}$.
-If that is large, \emph{every} emulator based on these observations is \emph{potentially substantially incorrect}.
-To guarantee higher accuracy would require stronger assumptions about the regularity of $f$.
-We lower-bound the number of observations required to ensure that some emulator based on those observations approximates all $f \in\F$ to within $\epsilon$.
-For the Community Atmosphere Model, the maximum potential error based on a particular set of 1154~observations of $f$ is no smaller than the potential error based on a single observation of $f$ at the centroid of the 21-dimensional parameter space.
-We also find lower confidence bounds for quantiles of the potential error and the mean potential error over $w$ in the domain of $f$.
-For the Community Atmosphere Model, these lower confidence bounds are an appreciable fraction of the maximum potential error.
+How big might the error $|\hat{f}(w) - f(w)|$ be?
+If $f$ could be arbitrarily rough, this error could be arbitrarily large: we need some constraint on $f$ besides the data.
+Suppose $f$ is Lipschitz with known constant.
+We find a lower bound on the number of observations required to ensure that for the best emulator $\hat{f}$ based on the $n$ data, $|\hat{f}(w) - f(w)| \le \epsilon$.
+But in general, we will not know whether $f$ is Lipschitz, much less know its Lipschitz constant.
+Assume optimistically that $f$ is Lipschitz-continuous with the smallest constant consistent with the $n$ data.
+We find the maximum (over such regular $f$) of $|\hat{f}(w) - f(w)|$ for the best possible emulator $\hat{f}$; we call this the ``mini-minimax uncertainty'' at $w$.
+In reality, $f$ might not be Lipschitz or---if it is---it might not attain its Lipschitz constant on the data.
+Hence, the mini-minimax uncertainty at $w$ could be much smaller than $|\hat{f}(w) - f(w)|$.
+But if the mini-minimax uncertainty is large, then---even if $f$ satisfies the optimistic regularity assumption---$|\hat{f}(w) - f(w)|$ could be large, no matter how cleverly we choose $\hat{f}$.
+For the Community Atmosphere Model, the maximum (over $w$) of the mini-minimax uncertainty based on a set of 1154~observations of $f$ is no smaller than it would be for a single observation of $f$ at the centroid of the 21-dimensional parameter space.
+We also find lower confidence bounds for quantiles of the mini-minimax uncertainty and its mean over the domain of $f$.
+For the Community Atmosphere Model, these lower confidence bounds are an appreciable fraction of the maximum.
+To know that the emulator estimates $f$ accurately would require evidence that $f$ is typically more regular than it is across the $n$ sample values.

 \begin{AMS} 68Q17, 65D05, 68U20, 62P12 \end{AMS}